 - Do they self-harm?
 If so, how long for?
 Is this related to a previous allegation?

-- Do they have attachment disorder or any behavioural issues which are likely to impact on the placement?
+- Do they have attachment disorder or any behavioral issues which are likely to impact on the placement?

 Ensure all relevant information is recorded in the placement plan, including information which answers further questions such as: